Lana L. Dalley

 Courses Regularly Taught

-19th-century British literature and culture; History of the Novel; Women's Writing; Gender studies; Feminist theory; Literature and Film.
+19th-century British literature and culture; History of the Novel; Women’s Writing; Jane Austen; Gender Studies; Feminsit Theory; Literature and Film

-Economic Women: Essays on Desire and Dispossession in Nineteenth-Century British Culture, co-edited, with critical introduction, with Dr. Jill Rappoport (University of Kentucky), Columbus: Ohio State University Press (2013).
+Economic Women: Essays on Desire and Dispossession in Nineteenth-Century British Culture, co-edited, with critical introduction, with Dr. Jill Rappoport (University of Kentucky), Columbus: Ohio State University Press (2013; paperback, 2017).

 “Fatal Postponements: Production and Consumption in George Gissing’s The Odd Women” Victorians Institute Journal.
 (Winter 2012)